How Much Does It Cost to Start a Cleaning Business in 2026?

 Hiring Full-time Vs Part-time Staff

-The decision to hire full-time or part-time staff impacts initial and ongoing costs.
+The decision to hire full-time or part-time staff impacts initial and ongoing costs significantly.
 Here’s a comparison:

-• Full-time staff: Higher wages, more consistent availability, increased training investment.
+• Full-time staff: Higher wages, more consistent availability, increased training investment, mandatory benefits in many states.

-• Part-time staff: Flexible scheduling, pay for hours worked, potential for varied skill sets.
+• Part-time staff: Flexible scheduling, pay only for hours worked, a good fit for seasonal demand fluctuations.
+However, turnover tends to be higher.

 Contractor Fees Vs Employee Salaries